televator-apps/vimari/README.markdown

 All bindings are configurable in the Preferences->Extensions options in Safari

 Currently:
-	f	Link Hints
+	ESC Enter vimium shortcut mode - this toggles the shortcuts below f	Link Hints
 	q 	Previous Tab
 	w	Next Tab